 Keep In Mind

-- If you need a safe place for your baby to sleep while they’re at a caregiver’s house.
+- If you need a safe place for your baby to sleep at a caregiver’s house.

-- If you have lingering back issues from childbirth or stitches from a C-Section, making it difficult to lift your baby high enough to put them in a crib.
+- If you have lingering back issues from childbirth or stitches from a C-Section, making it difficult to lift your baby in and out of a crib.

-This type is like a mini-crib that stands right up against your bed and typically opens on one side so that you have easy access to your little one throughout the night.
+This type is like a mini-crib that sits against the side of your bed and typically opens on one side, giving you easy access to your little one.
 You essentially get a baby-sized extension to your bed.
 This is an excellent choice for breastfeeding moms or those with babies who may need a little extra TLC.

-Compact, lighter, and foldable, travel bassinets are ideal for storing away when not needed, and of course, can be taken on trips as required.
+Compact, lighter, and foldable, travel bassinets are ideal for storing away when not needed and can be taken on trips as required.
 Many come with a handy tote to lug them around in.

 Traditional or Bedside Bassinets

-These are usually static, free-standing units that can be placed alongside your bed or moved around to different rooms in your home.
-They can rock, often come with canopies, and many have wheels for added portability.
-These may be larger and sturdier than co-sleeper models, or you may find one that converts into a co-sleeper when necessary.
+These are usually static, free-standing units that can be placed alongside your bed or moved to different areas of your home.
+They can sometimes rock, and they often come with a canopy.
+Many have wheels for added portability.
+These may be larger and sturdier than co-sleeper models, although some convert into a co-sleeper if desired.

-Pack ‘n play style bassinets have a removable portion on the top, and a mesh playpen down below, for true versatility.
-You can also use the top as a changing pad, and many models come with added extras to make a complete baby station that will serve your baby for longer than a traditional model will.
+A pack ‘n play style bassinet is an add-on to a traditional playpen.
+You can also use the top as a changing table, and many models come with added extras to make a complete baby station that will serve your baby longer than a traditional model will.